sharetribe/flex-docs/src/docs/concepts-users-and-authentication/users-and-authentication-in-flex/index.md

 Only authenticated users can access endpoints that deal with updating user information, creating and updating listings, and initiating and transitioning transactions.
-On private marketplaces, all endpoints require an authenticated user, and operators can also further limit individual users from posting or editing listings, or from viewing marketplace data.
+On private marketplaces, all endpoints require an authenticated user access token, and operators can also further limit individual users from posting or editing listings, or from viewing marketplace data.